planifolia/txte/README.md

-# TxtE - .NET Core Text Editor after "Build your own text editor"
+# txte - .NET Core Text Editor after "Build your own text editor"

 ## How to use